-So let's talk a bit about our senses that allow us to experience the world that surrounds us.
-We often think of them as to see, touch, taste, hear, and feel.
+So let's talk a bit about our senses.
+Our senses have evolved to allow us to perceive and experience the world that surrounds us.
+They help us to survive.
+We often think of them as to see, to touch, taste, hear, and feel.
 What are these strange things called senses that seem to be the essence of life itself, yet like life, so difficult to define?

 Our senses lead us through life, allow us to experience it, and give us so much pleasure.
-I remember in my third grade my teacher said "we live for the good moments" and I feel her words were so true.
+I remember my third grade teacher said, "we live for the good moments".
+I feel her words were so true.
 Our senses truly are the source from which we gain our greatest moments.
 They are the reason we choose to live and value our existence.

 If any of us were in a coma where there was no hope that we would see, feel, hear, smell, or touch the world around us, we surely would question life without these pleasures.
 Though it is a sad thought, it highlights how much we value our ability to perceive and sense the world that we are a part of.
 Is it any surprise that we can't help but love to see a dog rush out in the park to play in the water, or to watch a child with a smile so elated to touch and feel the objects around them as if they had never been seen before?
 Our senses are what remind us that we are alive.